-(Of course, replace AccountName with the account name as specified in ~/.offIneimaprc).
+(Of course, replace AccountName and RepositoryName with the names as specified in ~/.offineimaprc).

 Next time you run OffineIMAP, it will re-download the folder with the new UIDs.
 Note that the procedure specified above will lose any local changes made to the folder.